TomiSar/ReactNative/signal-clone/README.md

 # Deployed application
 Link for deployed application:

+## Functionality of Signal clone application
+* Visitors can register using Full name, Email, password and image url (optional)
+* After login screen user is redirected to application page with chat rooms.
+* User can create new chat by clicking pencil icon on header.
+* User is redirected to Add chat room page.
+User can create new chat with name.
+* On Main page every latest message of the chat room with Avatar is shown.
+* By clicking the desired chat room user can join chat and send messages.
+* User can logout from by clicking the button on upper right corner of Main page.

 ## ReactNative LinkedIn clone application
 * This is a clone of Signal chat application
 * Need to login first by google to send messages